surniaulula/wpsso-rrssb/readme.txt

 01. WPSSO RRSSB example showing the *Ridiculously Responsive Social Sharing Buttons* enabled (with the default stylesheet) in the CSS sidebar, content text, and widget.
 02. WPSSO RRSSB example showing a WooCommerce product page with *Ridiculously Responsive Social Sharing Buttons* in the CSS sidebar, short and long product descriptions (Pro version).
-03. WPSSO RRSSB Sharing Buttons tab in the SSO metabox allows you to fine-tune and customize the text used by several social sharing websites (Pro version).
+03. WPSSO RRSSB Sharing Buttons tab in the Document SSO metabox allows you to fine-tune and customize the text used by several social sharing websites (Pro version).
 04. WPSSO RRSSB Responsive Buttons settings page.
 05. WPSSO RRSSB Responsive Styles settings page.